Billmate/magento/README.md

 ## Changelog

 ### 3.2.6 (2019-07-22)
-* Enhancement - Billmate Checkout customer name is sent on the order confirmation, even if the customer has previously a registered account in the store.
+* Fix - Billmate Checkout customer name is sent on the order confirmation, even if the customer has previously a registered account in the store.

 ### 3.2.5 (2019-07-17)
 * Fix - Customer name is set as the buyer's name instead of guest in the Order View